tloula/password-cracker/README.md

 # MD5 Password Cracker

-Given a set of password hashes and a wordlist, the password cracker creates various permutations of the words, hashes the permutation, and compares it with the hashed passwords.
+Given a set of password hashes and a wordlist, the password cracker creates various permutations of the words, hashes the permutation, compares it with the hashed passwords, and saves a list of cracked passwords.